 Common Questions

-To not pay fees in the Supreme Court you will need to apply for an order from the Court.
-This order is called an Order to Waive Fees and allows you to file court documents and to attend hearings without paying court filing fees.
+If you cannot afford to pay fees in the Supreme Court, you can apply to the Court for an Order to Waive Fees.
+This order allows you to file court documents and attend hearings without paying court filing fees.

 To qualify for this order, you will have to prove that you are receiving income assistance (welfare) or provide information about your income and assets, as well as your employment, education and workplace skills to show that you don't have much chance of earning enough in the future to pay court fees.